June 27, 2020

 The two-year Slow Zones, Safe Zones speed reduction program in Gia Lai Province, Vietnam, which is supported by Fondation Botnar, the Global Road Safety Partnership (GRSP), Nissan Motor Corporation, Federation Internationale de l’Automobile (FIA), and Kova Paint Company, officially concludes its first phase.

 In partnership with local government in Gia Lai Province, AIP Foundation held a closing ceremony to share the program’s first phase results.
-The successful event garnered the participation of more than 220 people, including Mr. Khuất Việt Hùng, the Vice President of National Traffic Safety Committee, Mrs. Kiều Thị Diễm, the Deputy Director of the Department of Traffic Safety of the Ministry of Transportation, Mr. Bùi Văn Linh, Director of Department of Political Education and Student Work of the Ministry of Education and Training, representatives of Gia Lai provincial government, and school administrators and parents from Pleiku City.
+The successful event garnered the participation of about 200 people, including Mr. Khuất Việt Hùng, the Vice President of National Traffic Safety Committee, Mrs. Kiều Thị Diễm, the Deputy Director of the Department of Traffic Safety of the Ministry of Transportation, Mr. Bùi Văn Linh, Director of Department of Political Education and Student Work of the Ministry of Education and Training, representatives of Gia Lai provincial government, and school administrators and parents from Pleiku City.

 The ceremony began with a photo exhibition of the recent “Preserve Your Children’s Happiest Moments” photo contest, a nationwide campaign to raise awareness of the importance of child safety on the road that reached more than 9 million people and received almost 2,000 photo submissions.